Top 10 mutual funds to invest

 Here is a list of top 10 mutual fund schemes handpicked by ET Mutual Funds.

-However, an online search would often take them to online sties which list mutual fund schemes based on their performance over a very short period.
+However, an online search would often take them to online sites which list mutual fund schemes based on their performance over a very short period.
 Sometimes, schemes from a single category may dominate the list because it is the flavour of the season.
-In short, most of these questions and searches are in vain.
-Even if one finds a list that looks appealing, the conviction is very low.
+In short, most of these questions and searches may not yield any results.
+Even if one finds a list that looks appealing, the conviction to follow it up with real investments won't be there.
 No wonder, many investors keep wondering whether they picked up the right schemes even after investing in them for a few years.

-That is why ET Mutual Funds decided to come with our own list of Top 10 mutual fund schemes.
-We have picked up two schemes from five different categories -- large and mid cap, multicap, value, ELSS or tax saving schemes and aggressive hybrid schemes – which we believe should be enough for regular mutual fund investors.
-Here is the list of schemes.
-For more details look at the table below.
+That is why ETmutualfunds.com decided to put out a list of top 10 mutual fund schemes.
+We have chosen two schemes from five different categories - aggressive hybrid, large cap, mid cap, small cap and multi cap schemes – which we believe should be enough for regular mutual fund investors.
+Here is the list of schemes:

 - ICICI Prudential Equity & Debt Fund